falcosecurity/test-infra/README.md

 1. Create a bot account (we have our own [poiana](https://github.com/poiana)).

     1.1.
-Grant it **owner** level accedd to the GitHub organisations on which prow will operate on.
+Grant it **owner** level access to the GitHub organisations on which prow will operate on.

     1.2.
 Generate a [personal access token](https://github.com/settings/tokens) for the bot with full `repo` scope and `admin:org`, `admin:repo_hook`, and `admin:org_hook` too (in case you want prow to operate at organisation level).